commonhaus/foundation/CODE_OF_CONDUCT.md

 ## Our Code of Conduct

-The Commonhaus Foundation has adopted the [Contributor Covenant v2.1][v2.1] as its CoC (full text [below](#contributor-covenant-code-of-conduct)).
+The CF has adopted the [Contributor Covenant v2.1][v2.1] as its CoC (full text [below](#contributor-covenant-code-of-conduct)).

 - The CoC applies to all foundation activities.
 - New projects must adopt this CoC within 3 months of joining the foundation.

 A CoC is meaningful only [when it is effectively enforced](https://medium.com/mozilla-open-innovation/how-were-making-code-of-conduct-enforcement-real-and-scaling-it-3e382cf94415).
-Having a unified CoC allows for consistent enforcement and better support across all Commonhaus projects.
+Having a unified CoC allows for consistent enforcement and better support across all CF projects.

 ### Member Expectations

-All participants in Commonhaus projects are bound by the principles outlined in this Code of Conduct.
+All participants in CF projects are bound by the principles outlined in this Code of Conduct.

-Members of The Commonhaus Foundation and Commonhaus project contributors are expected to be respectful of different viewpoints and work collaboratively with one another.
+Members of CF and CF project contributors are expected to be respectful of different viewpoints and work collaboratively with one another.
 Some general guidelines include:

 - Admit and work to correct mistakes.
 Aim to remediate first, and then discuss.
-If other members of the team express concerns about actions, acknowledge their concerns by stopping the actions in question and discuss within the team (the CC, the CoCP, or a Commonhaus project members) to come to a common agreement.
+If other members of the team express concerns about actions, acknowledge their concerns by stopping the actions in question and discuss within the team (the CFC, the CoCP, or CF project members) to come to a common agreement.
 - Treat all community members with respect, consideration, and highest standards of ethical conduct.
 Avoid preferential treatment.
 Criticize ideas rather than people.
 Discuss any concerns in person whenever possible.
 - Build trust by keeping your promises.
 The corollary: don't over-promise.
 - Demonstrate a willingness to listen and learn from others.
 Provide an example of ownership, stewardship, and inclusiveness that everyone can follow.